For Kitchen Confidence:

 - To help you choose which recipes you are ready for there are a few helpful things to look for

 - Difficulty.
-A graduating bar that changes from green, to yellow, to red, will show you difficulty level.
+A dot that changes from green, to yellow, to red, will show you difficulty level.

 - Prep time and cook time.
-I try as often as possible to make this realistic for the basic home cook – so what that means is that I usually have Trever make it and time him.
+I try as often as possible to make this realistic for the basic home cook – so what that means is that I usually have my husband make it and time him.
 I do my best to make these times be accurate.

 - Yeilds.
 Just as I try to be honest with the prep and cook times, I try to do so with yields.
 I go by the portion size I would serve you if I were making this for you in a gourmet restaurant.
 Not too big, not too small.
 I’m not going to make a recipe that will honestly serve 4 people until they are full a recipe marked as for 6 servings because that sounds better.
 Get what I’m saying?

-- Hearts.
-If you really like a recipe, you can favorite it by clicking the heart at the top of the recipe.
+- Rating.
+If you really like a recipe, you can show your love it by giving it a star review on the recipe.
 Not only will this be helpful for you, but it will show other people who visit the site that the recipe is loved.

-- If you love to use social media, at the bottom of each recipe are buttons to share to pinterest, facebook, twitter, or instagram, google+, or to just email it to yourself or a friend.
+- If you love to use social media, floating at the bottom of the page are some social share buttons that let you share the recipe to some of the most popular platforms.
+Or, if you like, you can just email it to yourself or a friend.

 - Lastly, if you are like me and prefer to have things in print, you can print out the recipe.
 I know, I know, it’s a thing of the past and becoming antiquated, but sometimes its just useful.